 - low blood sugar.

-4 Steps You Can Take at Home to Help Your Dog
+4 Steps to Take at Home to Help Your Dog

 If your dog is losing balance, stumbling, and falling over, there are a few thing that you can try at home after discussing it with your veterinarian:

 1. Change diet

 If you feel that this is a neurological issue, such as a stroke or seizure, switching your dog to a brain diet will help.
 One diet that I love is Purina Bright Mind.
 This diet contains added ingredients to help your dog’s brain work better.
-This article may also help: Best Food & Supplements for Dogs with Seizures [Dr Guise].
+This article may also help: Best Food & Supplements for Dogs with Seizures.